Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 Safety and steady robot work

 Teams must also think about how to keep the robots working day after day.
 Fixed setups are often easier to fix and keep up.
-They have fewer moving parts and do not need to worry about battery life.
-This makes them a good choice for labs that need to run the same test many times.
+They have fewer moving parts and do not need to worry about battery life, which makes them a good choice for labs that need to run the same test many times.
 They are built for high accuracy and long use in a lab setting.
-You should keep a log of all repairs and checks to ensure the robot stays in top shape.
+Keep a log of all repairs and checks to ensure the robot stays in top shape.

 Frequently Asked Questions